Azure/aztfpreflight/readme.md

 ## Credit

-We wish to thank HashiCorp for the use of some MPLv2-licensed code from their open source project [terraform-provider-azurerm](https://github.com/hashicorp/terraform-provider-azurerm).
+We wish to thank HashiCorp for the use of some MPLv2-licensed code from their open source project [terraform-provider-azurerm](https://github.com/hashicorp/terraform-provider-azurerm) and [go-azure-sdk](https://github.com/hashicorp/go-azure-sdk).